Use Case:

 For ConnectWise or Autotask, you'll setup an App Bot that will query your PSA every 5 minutes for ticket updates.

 For HaloPSA, you'll configure HaloPSA to send a webhook event to MSP Process whenever a ticket changes status.
-Click here for the KB article that outlines those steps.
+Click here for the KB article that outlines those steps, and skip to the Configuring a Notification portion of this article.

-1. Navigate to Data Sources -> App Bots
+1. Navigate to Monitor and Notify > App Bots

 2. Click the Add New button